insert3coins/EliteDataRelay/readme-mini.md

   - "Show traffic on next jump overlay"
 - Exploration overlay traffic respects its toggle and falls back to compact system info when disabled.

-Fixes

-Notes
-- To re-run the historical import, set `ExplorationHistoryImported` to `false` in `%APPDATA%\EliteDataRelay\settings.json`.